edulify/play-currency-converter-module.edulify.com/README.md

 ## Configuring

-The first step is include the sitemapper in your dependencies list, in `Build.scala` file:
+The first step is include the currency converter in your dependencies list, in `Build.scala` file:

 ```
 import sbt._